HollyESmith/Cryptocurrencies/README.md

 ![6 coins mined](https://user-images.githubusercontent.com/97558998/175302822-bb4130f2-032d-49d6-b5d9-7bdc3bfe1e66.png)

-- I then dropped the 'CoinName' column since it would not be used on the clustering algorithm, created a new DatFrame that stored all cryptocurrency names from the *CoinName* column and retained the index from the original DataFrame, used *get-dummies()* to create variables for text features, and standardized the data with *StandardScaler().fit_transform(X)*.
+- I then dropped the 'CoinName' column since it would not be used on the clustering algorithm, created a new DataFrame that stored all cryptocurrency names from the *CoinName* column and retained the index from the original DataFrame, used *get-dummies()* to create variables for text features, and standardized the data with *StandardScaler().fit_transform(X)*.

 ### Deliverable 2: Reducing Data Dimensions Using PCA (Principal Component Analysis)

-- I used the PCA model to reduce the dimension to three principal components and create a new dataframe:
+- I used the PCA model to reduce the dimension to three principal components and created a new dataframe:

 <img width="357" alt="three components" src="https://user-images.githubusercontent.com/97558998/175303381-66b48cf3-d438-467e-be92-1846fb465956.png">